Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Introduction

-The aim of this work is to investigate the equation of state and composition of three-flavor quark matter under thermodynamic conditions relevant for proto-neutron stars and early stages of binary neutron star merger remnants, where temperatures are high, and neutrinos remain trapped in the dense matter.
-To describe the quark phase, we employ a vector-interaction–enhanced Nambu-Jona-Lasinio (NJL) model that includes both the ’t Hooft determinant interaction, accounting for axial $U(1)$ symmetry breaking, and pairing in the two-flavor color-superconducting (2SC) channel involving two colors and two flavors.
-This model was pereviously studied, among others in Ref.~\cite{Bonanno2012}, in the zero-temperature limit appropriate for cold neutron stars assuming a strong first order phase transition from hadronic to quark matter.
-Here we generalize this approach to finite entropy case, by constructing a thermodynamically consistent transition between hadronic and quark matter by implementing a mixed-phase prescription in which each phase satisfies local electric charge neutrality.
-This approach allows us to explore the properties of hybrid matter in equilibrium at finite temperature and lepton fraction.
-Using this methodology, we demonstrate the existence of stable isothermal stellar configurations and analyze their internal composition in the presence of neutrino trapping, highlighting the impact of trapped leptons on the onset of deconfinement and the structure of hybrid stars.
+The aim of this work is to investigate the equation of state and composition of \mbox{three-flavor} quark matter under thermodynamic conditions relevant for proto-neutron stars and the early stages of binary neutron star merger remnants, where temperatures are high and~neutrinos remain trapped in the dense matter.
+To~describe the quark phase, we employ a vector interaction-enhanced Nambu--Jona-Lasinio (NJL) model that includes both the ’t Hooft determinant interaction, accounting for axial $U(1)$ symmetry breaking, and~pairing in the two-flavor color-superconducting (2SC) channel involving two colors and two flavors.
+This model was previously studied, e.g., in ref.~\cite{Bonanno2012}, in~the zero-temperature limit appropriate for cold neutron stars assuming a strong first-order phase transition from hadronic to quark matter.
+Here, we generalize this approach to the finite entropy case by~constructing a thermodynamically consistent transition between hadronic and quark matter, implementing a mixed-phase prescription in which each phase satisfies local electric charge neutrality.
+The~existence of such a phase in proto-neutron stars, where global lepton number conservation in the presence of trapped neutrinos permits the formation of a mixed phase even for large values of the surface tension at the hadron–quark interface, was first proposed in refs.~\cite{Hempel_Pagliara,Pagliara_PRL}.
+This approach allows us to explore the properties of hybrid matter in equilibrium at a finite temperature and lepton fraction.
+Using this methodology, we demonstrate the existence of stable isothermal stellar configurations and analyze their internal compositions in the presence of neutrino trapping, highlighting the impacts of trapped leptons on the onset of deconfinement and the structure of hybrid~stars.